 Search Knowledge Base

-For Encryptionizer for SQL Server (nlemsys.sys driver v2012.201.10.0 and up), you are able to configure such that Encrypted backups pass the xp_delete_file test and the backups are deleted via xp_delete_file.
+For Encryptionizer for SQL Server (nlemsys.sys driver v2012.201.10.0 and later, you are able to configure such that Encrypted backups pass the Delete test and the backups are deleted via SQL Maintenance plans.

 - Open the Encryptionizer Administration Wizard

 - Add encryption keys that you will use for your databases – it is recommended to use AES-CBC or AES-ECB.

 - Add one more encryption key using AES-CTR.
 Note the key number after you have added it.
 Let’s call this Key N.

 - On the Additional Options screen, check in this order “Encrypt New Databases”, “Encrypt New Backups”, “Custom”

 - On the line below, choose “Specify Rules manually”.
 This will make the text box below it editable.

 - Modify the key number for either *.bak or &sb and &sc to reference the key number for the AES-CTR key.

 where 2 = Key number N for the AES-CTR key created in the previous screenIf you are using a SQL Maintenance Plan to delete old transaction log backups (*.trn), you will need to add a little more to the rules string: